Frequently Asked Questions

 - The term “Mandate” comes from the Washington Public Ports Association, a nonprofit entity established by the State legislature in 1961 to promote the interests of the Port Community through effective government relations, ongoing education and strong advocacy programs.
 From the WPPA Economic Development page: “Washington ports have a crucial mandate: job creation.
 A port district is uniquely capable of creating economic growth and increasing the number of family wage jobs in a community, because of the specific authorities granted by the legislature.
 Ports are the only public agencies whose primary purpose is economic development.”

 - Ports are given the latitude to promote economic development in a number of ways.
 Examples of port investments include marine terminals, airport facilities, improved rail infrastructure, industrial parks and marinas.
 Interestingly, Ports are not allowed to pursue projects, like housing and solid waste, that are the obligation of municipalities.
-The Lopez airport, operated by the Port, is already a significant economic driver for the community.
+The Lopez airport, operated by the Port, has been and is currently a significant economic driver for the community.

 - The Lopez Port Commission is committed to investigate and consider additional appropriate economic development programs that most Lopezians support after understanding the benefits, costs and risks.